werocketry/Hyperion-II/rasAeroII/README.md

 # RasAeroII

 This directory exists simply to match teams structure.
+The RasAeroII for Hyperion II is a WIP.